isjeffcom/LiveFACE_LAUNCHER-OSP/README.md

 Intro：

-This is an Android Studio Project and code started change to kotlin.
+This is an Android Luancher project with LiveFACE iconpack and a serious function.

-本项目为Android Studio项目，代码将逐渐转为kotlin
+Tools: Android Studio

 ---------------